What made you choose to become an entrepreneur?

 What advice do you have for people who wish to become entrepreneurs?

 Just do it.
 Don't over-think.
 The good thing is you don't have to go from 0 – 100.
 Because the Internet makes it so easy for anyone to start a business, you can always do it on the side first.
 Set up an e-commerce store, start a website, etc. All these can be done with very little capital.
 The rest is just time.

 For those who are saying they have no time, there are 168 hours per week.
 Take away the 40 hours at work and 56 hours of sleep, you are left with 72 hours.
 Factor in your commute, leisure, etc., you still have double digit hours left.
 You can use those to go on a Netflix binge or start something.

 Another thing that I learned (and this is pretty recently) is refrain from going overboard in acquiring knowledge.
-I was at one point reading and listening to so many self-help books, that I was so paralyse by them.
+I was at one point reading and listening to so many self-help books, that I was so paralysed by them.
 I took zero action.
 The only action I took was read even more books.